 A Hickman catheter is another example of a catheter which is tunneled under the skin before it enters the vein (commonly the internal jugular vein).
 These catheters much like other tunneled catheters have a cuff which is part of the catheter and sits in the tunneled portion of the catheter.
 The bodies subcutaneous tissue grows into this cuff in order to keep in in place and to avoid infections.
 The catheter may have a single lumen or multiple lumens depending on the purpose for which it is being used.
 A Hickman line is more commonly used for administration of chemotherapy, withdrawal of blood samples, for aphresis or dialysis and TPN.

-Broviac catheters are similar to Hickman’s lines but have a considerably smaller lumen and are used in children.
+Broviac catheters are similar to Hickman’s lines but have a considerably smaller lumen and are generally used in children.

 Groshong is a type of tunneled central venous catheter.
 Just like a Hickman’s line, it has its tip in the Superior Vena cava and exit site at the chest, but the difference is that groshong has a three way valve, which remains closed when not being used.
 It opens inwards when blood is being drawn and outward when it’s being transfused.

-Trifusion catheters are tunneled triple lumen central venous catheters that act as long-term catheters for central venous access.
+These catheters are tunneled triple lumen central venous catheters that act as long-term catheters for central venous access.
 They are specifically indicated in bone marrow transplants in multiple myeloma , administration of long-term antibiotics, infusion and frequent blood sampling.